deviscoding/jss-easy/README.md

 available using this command, as detailed below.
 Application names and details remain subject to the license of the author, license issuing party, or copyright holder as is appropriate.

+This command should only be used for applications where you do not need to control the version of the application that is installed.

 For most applications, nothing is downloaded if the _current_ version of the application matches the _installed_ version.
 Applications where the _current_ version cannot be obtained from the application's website or other public source are the exception.

+Example usage:

+    jez install:configured <slug>

 | Application | Installer Slug |
 |--|--|